ntucllab/imbalanced-DL/README.md

 cd imbalanceddl
 python -m pip install -r requirements.txt python setup.py install
 ```
+### Note
+* If you would like to further develop your own algorithm within this package, or modifying existing files, please remember to build again locally with `python setup.py install` so that the change will be updated in the package.

 ## Usage
 We highlight three key features of `imbalanced-DL` as the following: